Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Are Architectures and Hyperparameters Important for Fairness?

-In this section, we seek to address the following question: \textit{are architectures and hyperparameters important for fairness?} To this end, we conduct an exploration of many different model architectures using different hyperparameter combinations.
-We find strong evidence that accuracy is not predictive of fairness metrics, which provides strong motivation for using NAS techniques to optimize fairness and accuracy \emph{jointly}, which we explore in \cref{sec:phase_2}.
+In this section, we study the question \textit{``Are architectures and hyperparameters important for fairness?''} and report an extensive exploration of the effect of model architectures and hyperparameters.

-\paragraph{Experimental Setup.} We train and evaluate each model configuration on a gender-balanced subset of the CelebA dataset \citep{celeba}.
-CelebA is a large-scale face attributes dataset with more than 200K celebrity images and a total of 10\,177 gender-labeled identities.
-The dataset distribution has about 60\% images labeled females and 40\% labeled males.
-While this work analyzes phenotypal metadata (perceived gender), the reader should not interpret our findings as a social lens of what these demographic groups mean inside society.
+\paragraph{Experimental Setup.} We train and evaluate each model configuration on a gender-balanced subset of the two most popular face identification datasets: CelebA and VGGFace2.
+CelebA \citep{celeba} is a large-scale face attributes dataset with more than 200K celebrity images and a total of 10\,177 gender-labeled identities.
+VGGFace2 \citep{cao2018vggface2} is a much larger dataset designed specifically for face identification and comprises over 3.1 million images and a total of 9\,131 gender-labeled identities.
+While this work analyzes phenotypic metadata (perceived gender), the reader should not interpret our findings absent a social lens of what these demographic groups mean inside society.
 We guide the reader to \citet{hamidi2018gender} and \citet{keyes2018misgendering} for a look at these concepts for gender.